-Gail Hall is a well-known Edmonton culinarian, sovaldi chef, healing food activist, thumb educator, writer and consultant.
+Gail Hall is a well-known Edmonton culinarian, chef, food activist, educator, writer and consultant.
 Gail’s food apprenticeship began at the age of five, helping her mother cook for their family of five, as both parents worked.
 Gail loved the attention that came with serving her family food, although it wasn’t until many years later that she realized it was a passion.

 After a 10-year career with the provincial government, Gail switched careers and followed her passion for cooking.
 For the next 18 years she owned Gourmet Goodies catering, a legendary award-winning customized catering company in Edmonton that became one of the largest in Canada, employing 95 full and part time staff and generating over $3 million annually.
 Her business set new standards for food quality, presentation, retailing of local and regional food products, cooking classes and culinary tours.